pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 A resolver processes each individual DELEG record within a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, using the following steps:

-1. If one or more server-ip4 or server-ip6 keys are present inside the record, copy all the address values from the record into SLIST.
-Ignore any server-name or include-name keys that are (erroneously) present in the same record.
+1. If a record has more than one type of server information keys, or has multiple server information keys of the same type, that record is malformed.
 Stop processing this record.

+1. If a server-address key is present inside the record, copy all the address values from the record into SLIST.
+Stop processing this record.

 1. If a server-name key is present in the record, resolve each name in the value into addresses.
 Copy these addresses into SLIST.
-Ignore any include-name keys that are (erroneously) present in the same record.
 Stop processing this record.

 1. If a include-name key is present in the record, resolve each name in the value into a DELEGI RRset.